DanielBubalo/nba-clutch-reputation-data-eng/README.md

 1. **Extract + Load** (`pipeline/main.py`) — pulls raw data from 8 `nba_api` endpoints across every season from 2004-05 to 2025-26, caches responses as parquet, and loads them into DuckDB as raw tables.
 2. **Transform** (`dbt build`) — builds 7 analysis models and runs 12 data tests on top of the raw tables entirely in SQL.
 3. **Shot extraction** (`pipeline/load_shots.py`) — pulls clutch shot-chart data, scoped to the ~5,086 player-seasons already qualifying in the `player_clutch_performance` dbt model (rather than every player-season in NBA history).
 Because this step queries a dbt model, it must run *after* stage 2, not alongside stage 1 — this is why it's a separate script rather than folded into `main.py`.
+Raw tables store true, unrenamed API field names; a dedicated dbt staging layer `(models/staging/)` handles all renaming to friendly, analysis-ready column names — this logic previously lived in Python's load step and was moved into dbt so naming conventions are version-controlled, testable, and visible in the lineage graph.

 All three stages are orchestrated as a single Airflow DAG (`airflow/dags/nba_pipeline.py`), running in a local Docker Compose environment (CeleryExecutor, Postgres, Redis).